Returning to the workplace after lockdown

 Risk Assessment information

-Additionally, the CIPD has made available a safety risk assessment template which companies can use to identify the control measures needed to be in place before employees return to the workplace.
+Additionally, the CIPD has made available a safety risk assessment template.
+This template can be used by companies to identify the control measures needed before employees return to the workplace.
 This template is available in the following link: https://www.cipd.co.uk/Images/general-workplace-safety-risk-assessment-example_tcm18-77042.pdf.
 Similarly, the HSE has a brief guide to controlling risk in the workplace available which can be used in conjunction with the CIPD guide: https://www.hse.gov.uk/pubns/indg163.pdf

-The CIPD guide also provides information on how to manage return to work depending on the current business situation, once this is established the company can address each of the sections outlined in the sector-specific guides.
-The guide also outlines the legal considerations companies need to be aware of and decisions to make in regards to short term working and/or redundancy.
+The CIPD guide also provides information on how to manage return to work depending on the current business situation.
+Once this is established the company can address each of the sections outlined in the sector-specific guides.
+The guide also outlines the legal considerations companies should be aware of.
+It also highlights what decisions to make in regards to short term working and/or redundancy.

-Is worth mentioning that the ease in the lockdown measures and return to work requirements will affect each sector and business differently, for this reason, companies need to ensure to have the correct safety measures in place before asking their employees back to work, employees wellbeing and safety needs to be the priority for all companies.
+The ease in the lockdown measures and return to work requirements will affect each sector and business differently.
+Therefore, companies need to ensure to have the correct safety measures in place before asking their employees back to work.
+The wellbeing of employees and their safety should be the priority for all companies.